ABOUT THRIVE 2027

 - Be a thought leader on how the region can continue to build its outdoor brand through key public and private investment.
 Hold an annual conference on outdoor branding and assets to monitor progress in outdoor brand building.

 - Grow the Blue Ridge Marathon and Go Outside Festival to continue to strengthen the outdoor brand.

 Objective 4.2 Continue to build the Get2KnowNoke brand to promote the diverse character and amenities of the region to appeal to a wider audience.

-Amp up the Partnership’s livability story to include a message that appeals to a wider audience while maintaining the central core of outdoor lifestyle.
+Amp up the Partnership’s livability story to include a message that appeals to a wider audience while maintaining the central core of the outdoor lifestyle.